 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.

 Months of entry

-Architecture MArch at The Bartlett is a leading professionally accredited architecture programme, which allows students to develop an advanced understanding about what architecture is and what it could be.
+Architecture MArch at The Bartlett is a leading professionally-accredited architecture programme, which allows students to develop an advanced understanding about what architecture is and what it could be.

 Architecture MArch at The Bartlett sees students taking speculative risks with ground-breaking ideas, testing the boundaries of what architecture is and how it is defined.

-The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for fifteen consecutive years.
+The Bartlett School of Architecture enjoys an unrivalled reputation within the UK's architecture industry, having been voted the best architecture school by the Architects' Journal AJ100 for sixteen consecutive years.
 Our students enjoy networking opportunities, including Open Crits and the annual Summer Show of student work, to which influencers and industry leaders are invited.